pumexx/pumex/README.md

 ### pumexdeferred

 Application that makes deferred rendering with multisampling in one window.
 Famous Sponza Palace model is used as a render scene.

+Shaders used in that example realize **physically based rendering** inspired by [learnopengl.com](https://learnopengl.com/#!PBR/Theory)

 ![pumexdeferred example](doc/images/deferred.png "pumexdeferred example rendered on one window")